code4it-dev/c4it-hugo/content/csharp-tip/029-observablecollection/index.md

 Notice a few points:

-- the `sender` property holds the current items in collection.
+- **the `sender` property holds the current items in the collection**.
 It's an `object?`, so you have to cast it to another type to use it.
-- the `NotifyCollectionChangedEventArgs` has differetn meanings depending on the operation:
+- the `NotifyCollectionChangedEventArgs` has different meanings depending on the operation:
   - when adding a value, `OldItems` is null and `NewItems` contains the items added during the operation;
   - when removing an item, `OldItems` contains the value just removed, and `NewItems` is `null`.
   - when swapping two items, both `OldItems` and `NewItems` contain the item you are moving.

-## Property changed
+## How to intercept when a collection property has changed

-To execute events when a property changes we need to add a delegate to the `PropertyChanged` event.
+To execute events when a property changes, we need to add a delegate to the `PropertyChanged` event.
 However, it's not available directly on the `ObservableCollection` type: you first have to cast it to an `INotifyPropertyChanged`:

 ```cs
 var collection = new ObservableCollection<string>(new string[] { "Mario", "Luigi", "Peach" });